Immediately After An Incident

 Sexual Misconduct includes, but is not limited to, the following prohibited behaviors:

 As well as:

 The most efficient way a student can report sexual misconduct and initiate the university’s investigation processes is by filling out the sexual misconduct report form.

-To initiate an employee complaint, the complainant may:
+To initiate an employee formal complaint, the complainant may: